 Name of Applicant

 College

 Department

 Position Advertised

 Degrees Earned

 Postdoctoral Experience Higher Education Teaching Experience If yes, then number of years Yes Yes No No

-Evaluation of Faculty Applicant A. Evaluation of faculty applicant based of on the applic cation
+Evaluation of Faculty Applicant A. Evaluation of faculty applicant based of on the appli cation

-1. Does the applicant meet criteria as post ed in the ad Yes lvertised faculty position?
+1. Does the applicant meet criteria as post

-If not, what criteria are not met? ies NO

-2. Does the applicant reflect spiritual and - ÷

 If not, what criteria are not met?
 Yes No

+2. Does the applicant reflect spiritual and If not, what criteria are not met? lifestyle cri Yes iteria expected of faculty members?
+No

-B. Evaluation of faculty applicant based of n the applic cant's written theological statement
+B. Evaluation of faculty applicant based of on the appli cant's written theological statement

 1. Indicate the applicant's strengths.

 2. Indicate any weaknesses.

-C. Evaluation of faculty applicant based of 1.
-Applicant's knowledge of content requi
+C. Evaluation of faculty applicant based of1.
+Applicant's knowledge of content requ

-2. Applicant's interpersonal skills (social interaction) , communication abilities, etc.
+2. Applicant's interpersonal skills (social interaction)), communication abilities, etc.